pzuljevic/protein_database_search/readme.md

 #### CLEAN-UP

-To clean up the tool run:
+To clean up the build run:

     make clean

 ## EXAMPLES